Frequently Asked Questions

 Do I have to apply for financial aid every year?

-To be considered for need-based financial assistance, you must apply/re-apply each year by filing both the College Scholarship Service (CSS) Financial Aid PROFILE (undergraduate students only) and the Free Application for Federal Student Aid (FAFSA).
+To be considered for need-based financial assistance from Vanderbilt, you must apply/re-apply each year by completing the College Scholarship Service (CSS) Financial Aid PROFILE (undergraduate students only).
+To be considered for federal, state and institutional financial aid programs, you must apply/re-apply each year by completing the Free Application for Federal Student Aid (FAFSA).
 Deadlines for the applications are listed in our Calendar.
 Application instructions can be found in our "How to Apply" section from the Financial Aid Web page main menu.
 Parent and student current year income information and signed copies of federal tax returns must also be sent to the IDOC service.
 DO NOT SEND TAX RETURNS TO OUR OFFICE.

 Will I receive the same financial aid package every year?